-In this project, we are building a mixed-initiative tool and library for game AI designers in Unreal Engine 4.
+In this project, we are building a computational co-creativity tool and library for game NPC designers in Unreal Engine 4.
 Working with designer-driven initial trees and objectives, the library evolves and suggests new options for game agents.
 Learn more at: evolvingbehavior.npc.codes

-We are developing a library and mixed-initiative (AI and human collaboration) tool for game AI design in Unreal Engine 4.
+We are developing a library and computational co-creativity (computer and human collaboration) tool for game NPC design in Unreal Engine 4.
 Starting with a hand-designed behavior tree, we evolve a set of new behavior trees that maximize a designer-defined set of objectives.
 By repeating this process over multiple generations and presenting the best resulting behavior trees to designers, the tool can find and suggest creative and novel behavior.
-In this way, we hope to spark designer creativity and broaden the capabilities of their AI agents in unforeseen situations.
+In this way, we hope to spark designer creativity and broaden the capabilities of their NPCs in unforeseen situations.

 Behavior trees are an expressive and widely-used architecture for specifying game agent behavior (Isla 2005).
 They represent decision-making in a tree structure, with internal nodes ("composites" and "decorators") controlling the flow of decision-making and leaf nodes ("tasks") representing the actions required to execute the desired behavior.
 This tree can be thought of as a sort of "program" for the agent to follow.